Rubber glove: Origin

-In 1894, William Stewart Halsted, the first chief of surgery at Johns Hopkins Hospital, invented rubber gloves for his wife Caroline Hampton as he noticed her hands were affected by the daily surgeries she had performed and to prevent medical staff from developing dermatitis from surgical chemicals.
+In 1894, William Stewart Halsted, the first chief of surgery at Johns Hopkins Hospital, invented rubber gloves for his wife Caroline Hampton as he noticed her hands were affected so strongly by the antiseptic she dunked her hands in, that she was almost unable to perform her tasks.
 However, the first modern disposable glove was invented by Ansell Rubber Co.
 Pty.
 Ltd. in 1965.